MakotoIchinose/Maya-For-Arch/README.md

 * Hypothetically the updated Autodesk Licensing Manager might cause issue with versions prior to 2024.

+* debhelper could fail to install as dependencies.
+It's advised to install it manually before running the install script.

 ## I think that's all